Ralph Cindrich: High school

-College
+College career

-Although he was recruited by several top college programs, Cindrich chose to stay close to his Western Pennsylvania home, opting to play football for the University of Pittsburgh.
-He continued to wrestle for the Pitt Panthers, winning the NCAA Eastern Heavyweight Championship in 1969, in addition to being named an All-American and taking 4th in the NCAA Tournament.
+Cindrich was recruited by the University of Pittsburgh.
+As a wrestler, he won the NCAA Eastern Heavyweight Championship in 1969, in addition to being named an All-American and taking 4th in the NCAA Tournament.
+Cindrich played solely as a linebacker for the football team and adapted quickly, recording 17 tackles against UCLA in his first start.
+He also broke his ankle in the same game, ending his season.

-As a linebacker for the Panthers football team, Cindrich became a starter during his sophomore year.
-In the team's season opener on the road against the UCLA Bruins, Cindrich burst on the scene, with 17 tackles—West Virginia Mountaineerss Head Coach, Jim Carlens, said of Cindrich, "If there's a better sophomore linebacker in America, I'd like to see him"—but a broken ankle in that game forced him to miss the rest of the season.

 After redshirting during the rest of the 1968 season, Cindrich returned as a starter in 1969.
-In the Panthers' second game on the road against the Oklahoma Sooners, he led the team with 21 tackles (10 solo tackles).
-Later that year, he was named to the All-East Team, All-Conference Team, and All-American team despite Pitt's sixth consecutive losing season.
-In 1970, Cindrich suffered a knee injury in the season's opener against UCLA.
-It kept him out of the lineup early in the season, but he returned to help lead the team to a 5–5 record in 1970.
+In the Panthers' second game on the road against the Oklahoma Sooners, he led the team with 21 tackles.
+Later that year, he was named to the All-East Team, All-Conference Team, and All-American team.
+In 1970, Cindrich missed time after a knee injury in the season's opener against UCLA.

 The injury to his knee kept Cindrich from playing spring football as a senior in 1971, but he was ready to play once the season started.
 In the opener, the Panthers traveled to the Rose Bowl and upset the UCLA Bruins, 29–25.
-Cindrich was named Lineman of the Week by the Associated Press for his eight tackles, four assists, and two fumble recoveries.
-Later that season, he helped secure a win over Syracuse with three of his game-high 16 tackles coming on a goal-line stand late in the Panther victory.
-Again Cindrich was named to the All-East Team, All-Conference Team, and Associated Press All-American team.
+Cindrich was named Lineman of the Week by the Associated Press for his twelve tackles and two fumble recoveries in the game.
+Cindrich was named to the All-East Team, All-Conference Team, and Associated Press All-American team for a second time in 1971.

-NFL
+Professional career

-The Atlanta Falcons selected Cindrich with their fifth-round pick (119th overall) in the 1972 NFL draft but released him near the end of the preseason.
-A week later, New England claimed Cindrich off waivers, and he was named AP Player of the Week in a game against the eventual Super Bowl Champion Miami Dolphins.
+The Atlanta Falcons selected Cindrich in the fifth round with the 119th overall pick in the 1972 NFL draft.
+He was released near the end of the preseason.
+A week later, New England claimed Cindrich off waivers and was named AP Player of the Week in a game against the eventual Super Bowl Champion Miami Dolphins.
 New England cut him before the 1973 season, but he was picked up by the Houston Oilers, whom he played for during the next two seasons.
 After being cut by the Denver Broncos during the 1975 preseason, the Oilers resigned from Cindrich for the remainder.
 He retired following the 1975 season.